torquetech/demo-package/README.md

 ### Components

-- [`demo/python-app`](#demopython-app): A Python deployable unit that does not expose HTTP connectivity option.
+- [`demo/python-app`](#demopython-app): A Python deployable unit that does not expose network connectivity option.
-- [`demo/python-service`](#demopython-service): A Python deployable unit that exposes HTTP connectivity option.
+- [`demo/python-service`](#demopython-service): A Python deployable unit that exposes network connectivity option.
 Other apps and services can connect to it and use its API.
 - [`demo/postgres`](#demopostgres): PostgreSQL database instance.
 - [`demo/zookeeper`](#demozookeeper): A service required by the `demo/kafka` component.
 - [`demo/kafka`](#demokafka): Kafka event-steaming service (see more at https://kafka.apache.org/)
-- [`demo/persistent-volume`](#demopersistent-volume): Data storage volume prevents data from being destroyed after each deployment using either _docker-compose_ or _Kubernetes_.
+- [`demo/persistent-volume`](#demopersistent-volume): Data storage volume prevents data from being destroyed after each deployment using either _docker compose_ or _Kubernetes_.
 - [`demo/load-balancer`](#demoload-balancer): Routes incoming traffic to services.
 Provides a unified external URL.
 Implemented by _nginx_.
 - [`demo/react-app`](#demoreact-app): React application.